Phantasus/Cuis-Smalltalk-Slang/Journal.md

 from skimming over it.
 It adds again multiple special typecasting methods on different object classes, which isn't great.

+In theory you would want to generate code which can be fed into the VM and which respects its interfaces, but doesn't depend on the internal structure of the VMMaker package.
+But I fear this is not going to happen?
+As for external plugins the class to use seems to be the `SmartSyntaxPlugin` and its code generator.
+They in turn are depending on the interpreter proxy which depends on other things and so we could have again the whole VMMaker here.
+Not an optimal situation it seems there must be an interface defined as "how it is" so maybe one generated Plugin Template from the opensmalltalks-vm subdirs and tested against that and hoped that this interface won't break in the future.

 ## 21th May 2020 (jpb)